cbirdlab/radBARCODER/README.md

 ## Quick Start

-#### 0. Prepare your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files and a reference mitchondrial genome
+#### 0. Prepare your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files and a reference mitchondrial genome & install software

 Follow these steps to make mtGenomes from each individual in your RAD data set.
-We use the [dDocentHPC](https://github.com/cbirdlab/dDocentHPC) pipeline for RAD data.
+We use the [dDocentHPC](https://github.com/cbirdlab/dDocentHPC) pipeline for processing RAD data in unix-based computers.
 It is assumed that your FASTQ files are minimally processed (demultiplexed with no quality trimming) gzipped and have the following naming convention :

 ```
 # files must end with [FR].fq.gz